jenkoian/hacktoberfest-checker/CONTRIBUTING.md

 ```

 ### Step 6
-- Create pull request and you are all set!
+- Create a pull request and you are all set!